joblocal/aws-move-queue-messages/README.md

 ![Downloads](https://img.shields.io/npm/dt/@joblocal\/aws-move-queue-messages.svg)

 This Project provides a CLI tool for moving messages from one AWS SQS queue to another.
-For example to run faild messages from your deadletter queues again.
+For example to run failed messages from your deadletter queues again.

 ## Requirements
 - AWS environment configuration